 During the period 2013 – 2015 we were awarded an HPS grant, funded by UK DFID and THET.
 The aim of the programme was to improve health outcomes and quality of healthcare delivery within Kambia District by empowering UK health volunteers through skill sharing to train and teach local healthcare workers, develop quality improvement tools, and provide clinical support.
 In addition to this we strive to contribute to the personal and professional development of UK health volunteers with an opportunity to volunteer in a resource poor setting and further develop their skills and abilities.

 We are currently in the process of agreeing our future projects with our partners in Kambia, and are therefore not recruiting volunteers for the time being.

 Watch our previous films about volunteering in Kambia

 4 minute film:

-Successful volunteers will be placed at Kambia Government Hospital and will work across the following core areas:
+Previous volunteers were placed at Kambia Government Hospital to work across the following core areas:

 - Support the wider activities of the Kambia Appeal within Kambia District